jpush/aurora-imui/ReactNative_JS/document/APIs.md

 ```

 #### maxInputViewHeight
-PropTypes.number default value is 120.
+**Params: PropTypes.number** default value is 120.

-It‘s useful when you want to add a bottom bar in inputView(use [renderBottom](#renderBottom) callback), Usually you need use it to adjust maxInputView's height.
+It‘s useful when you want to add a bottom bar in inputView(use [renderBottom](#renderBottom) callback),
+Usually you need use it to adjust maxInputView's height.